Quantcast

 • Keep your pantry stocked with imaginative additions for muffins: raisins, nuts, dried cranberries, dried blueberries, canned pumpkin or squash, applesauce, and pineapple tidbits.
 You can also add dry or cooked breakfast cereal, wheat germ, and granola to the batter.

 • For a special effect, before baking muffins, sprinkle them with sugar or cinnamon sugar.
-Or use this Crumb Topping: In a food processor, combine 1 cup flour, 1 cup brown sugar, 1 cup rolled oats or granola, 2 teaspoons cinnamon, and 1 stick cold butter (cut into small bits).
+Or use this Crumb Topping: In a food processor, combine 1 cup flour, 1 cup brown sugar, 1 cup rolled oats or granola, two teaspoons cinnamon, and one stick cold butter (cut into small bits).
 Pulse together until the mixture forms fine crumbs.
 Store in a covered jar in the freezer and use as needed.

 • Best-Ever Leftovers: To jazz up leftover muffins, split them in half, butter each half, and place them under the broiler for a couple of minutes.
 Be careful reheating them in a microwave; they can quickly get soggy.